cloudspannerecosystem/spanner-change-watcher/google-cloud-spanner-change-publisher/README.md

 Spanner Change Publisher can be included in an existing application, or it can be deployed as a standalone application.

+A further introduction to Spanner Change Publisher [can be found here](https://medium.com/@knutolavloite/cloud-spanner-change-publisher-7fbee48f66f8).

 ## Usage in Existing Application
 Clone, install and include the following dependency to your application to use Spanner Change Publisher.